KB4YG/frontend/README.md

   <h1> KB4YG </h1>
 </div>

-Oak Creek Valley is a region near the city of Corvallis filled with areas for hiking and recreation.
+Oak Creek Valley is a region around the city of Corvallis filled with areas for hiking and recreation.
 Recreation areas in Oak Creek Valley include the McDonald-Dunn Forest, Cardwell Hill, Fitton Green, Bald Hill Farm, and more.
 These natural areas are enjoyed by many for hiking, mountain biking, and other recreational activities.
 Our project, Know Before You Go (KB4YG), is an Internet of Things (IoT)